 Sheet pan pineapple salmon stir fry is an easy and delicious healthy weeknight dinner.
 You can use any vegetables you have or prefer and in less than thirty minutes you’ve got dinner on the table.

-When I discovered that the most popular recipe on my site is my Chicken & Veggies Sheet Pan Dinner, I realized we all have something in common.
+When I discovered that one of the most popular recipes on Nutrition to Fit is my Chicken & Veggies Sheet Pan Dinner, I realized we all have something in common.
 Clearly we all love (and often need!) a quick and easy weeknight dinner!
 I’ve been meaning to make another sheet pan dinner for you guys and today I’ve got you covered with this recipe for Sheet Pan Pineapple Salmon Stir Fry.

 This month’s Recipe Redux challenged us to come up with a sheet pan recipe, so that helped provide the motivation to get another sheet pan recipe to you faster!
 And it’s such a tasty one.

 How to Make Sheet Pan Pineapple Salmon Stir Fry

 Basically, all you need to make this recipe are some fresh vegetables, a pound of salmon, pineapple, and a quick homemade sauce.

 The highlight of the sauce is one of my favorite healthy budget-friendly cooking hacks, and that’s to re-purpose the pineapple juice from a can of pineapple in part of the sauce.
 (Check out this healthy sweet and sour chicken that uses the same technique in the sauce!)

 I love using pineapple juice in sauces and marinades.
 There’s an acidity and enzymes (namely bromelain) that can tenderize many proteins.
 Plus, it has an inherent sweetness that plays well with so many flavors.
 With this quick sauce, the pineapple juice is combined with coconut aminos, honey, and sesame seeds for a sweet and savory sauce that marries everything beautifully.

 How to Customize This Recipe